 - Our machines are compatible with all popular graphics programs.
 Remember, the laser software works like a printer driver.
 So, all you need to do is click 'print' and you're ready to go!

-- The extremely high focus tolerance will provide you with tremendous benefits when working with products that may not be 100% plane.
-This might include things like tools, jewellery, mechanical components, medical imbruements or advertising materials.
+- The extremely high focal tolerance will provide you with tremendous benefits when working with products that may not be 100% flat.
+This might include things like tools, jewellery, mechanical components, medical instruments or promotional materials.

 - You can engrave deeply into metal.
 This is not possible with most other laser units on the market.
 Usually, this is done with mechanical engraving, but Trotec’s galvo lasers can do lots of amazing things…